ngs-docs/angus/MacManes_kallisto.rst

 ----------------

-**RUN KALLISTO**: Kallisto can use a genome, but transcriptome is better for this work.
+**RUN KALLISTO**: Kallisto maps to a refernece transcriptome.
 See https://twitter.com/PeroMHC/status/633621603759165440 and discussion.

 ::